Normanton, Derby: Government

 Normanton is one of the seventeen wards which make up Derby, and as such elects three councillors to Derby City Council.
-As of the 2015 local elections, all three councillors for the area represent the Labour Party.
 Some parts of Normanton fall outside the ward boundaries; for example Normanton Road and much of New Normanton are in the Arboretum ward, while the area around Carlton Road is in Abbey ward.
 The ward forms part of the Derby South constituency of the United Kingdom parliament.
-Prior to Brexit in 2020, it was part of the East Midlands constituency of the European Parliament.

-Normanton was formerly a civil parish within Shardlow Rural District before being absorbed by the then county borough of Derby.
+Normanton was formerly a civil parish within Shardlow Rural District.
+In 1921 the parish had a population of 1383.
 The New Normanton part of the parish (roughly the area north of the modern inner ring road) was annexed by the town in 1901.
-The parish was finally abolished in 1928, most of the remainder becoming part of Derby, with some areas transferring to the adjacent parishes of Littleover and Sinfin Moor.
+On 28 March 1928 the parish was abolished most of the parish becoming part of Derby, with some areas transferring to the adjacent parishes of Littleover and Sinfin Moor, it became part of the county borough of Derby.

 Demographics

 According to the 2011 Census, the Normanton ward had a population of 17,071.
 This was a 26.4% increase on the 2001 Census figure of 13,506.

 The area has a high ethnic minority population, with the largest concentration of Derby's British Asian community.
 In 2011, 67% of the population was estimated to be non-White British, compared to a figure of 25% for the whole of Derby.
 Around 43% of the ward population is from an Asian background, with the largest minority community being British Pakistanis at 27% of the total population.
 The neighbouring Arboretum ward, which includes parts of Normanton, has very similar figures, and is also 67% non-White British, including 41% of Asian origin, of which 31% are Pakistani British.
+The area has also had a large influx of eastern europeans settle in the area.

 Religion

 Normanton has a wide number of places of worship, including the Guru Arjan Dev Gurdwara on Stanhope Street, the Singh Sabha Gurdwara on Prince's Street, the Ramgarhia Gurdwara on St. James's Street and the Guru Ravidass Gurdwara on Duncan Road.
 There are also many mosques in Normanton such as Masjid Assalaam on Pear Tree Road, Masjid Ahl-e-Hadith on Hastings Street, Masjid-e-Khulafa-e-Rashedeen on Cameron Road, Derby Jamia Mosque on Rosehill Street and Dairy House Road, and Masjid Al-Farooq on Mill Hill Lane.
-There is also a Hindu temple on Pear Tree Road.
+There is also a Hindu temple, Geeta Bhawan Mandir on Pear Tree Road.

 There are various Christian churches meeting in the area, from mainstream Anglican and Roman Catholic congregations to free churches and newer house churches.
 There is a Polish church off St Chad's Road, a Ukrainian church off Dairy House Road, and a Serbian church off Dale Road.

 The local Sikh community organise an annual Vaisakhi parade around Normanton from the gurdwara.
 The 2012 event attracted between ten and fifteen thousand people.